gbengataylor/quay-manual-install/README.md

 Create the clair config secret, service, and deployment

-You will need to create another certificate for clair using the common name: quay-enterprise-clair.quay-enterprise.svc.
+You will need to create another certificate for clair using the common name: ```quay-enterprise-clair.quay-enterprise.svc```. https://access.redhat.com/documentation/en-us/red_hat_quay/3.3/html-single/manage_red_hat_quay/index#using-ssl-to-protect-quay
+You can use the same rootCA as before.
+After the certs are generated, contatenate the rootCA to the certificate generated.
 For testing use the dummy certs

 The ```security_scanner.pem``` file and key can be generated from the clair config tool.
 You can use the ones in this repo
 ```